digital-fabric/modulation/README.md

 ## Features

-- Provides complete isolation of each module for better control of dependencies.
+- Provides complete isolation of each module: constant declarations in one file don't leak into another.
-- Can reload modules at runtime without breaking your code in wierd ways.
+- Can [reload](#reloading-modules) modules at runtime without breaking your code in wierd ways.
-- Supports circular dependencies.
+- Supports circular dependencies, no need
 - Enforces explicit exporting and importing of methods, classes, modules and constants.
 - Allows default exports for modules exporting a single class or value.